andreigue/andreigue.github.io/_posts/2023-04-13-Reading-the-bitcoin-whitepaper2.md

 If you're a node, whenever you add a block to the chain, you had to have validate each transaction within that block.
 And so when you go through them, you can store them inside your RAM (for example).
 In your database, you can store the transaction IDs in ascending order.
 And no you have a sorted list of past transactions, and you have a new transaction which you want to check if it is in that list.
 So now you can run your favorite search algorithm.

 Previously, we did what's known as "linear search", which is searching through every item.
 But now that we have a sorted list, we can do what's called a "binary search".
 In binary search, the list is divided in half at each step and the search continues in the half that may contain the desired item.
 This reduces the number of elements to search by half at each step, making this approach much faster than "linear search".

+# 3
+This paper was written in 2008.
+Back then, it was simpler to jump in and participate in the network through mining bitcoin.
+At the time, mining was relatively easy and required only a small amount of computing power.
+Regulated exchanges such as Coinbase and Binance didn't exist back then.

+In order to fund our Bitcoin wallets today, we must send our  money from our bank to the exchange, and then through the exchange we can put money in our digital wallet.
+Gone are the days where you could just join the Bitcoin network with a latptop, and earn bitcoin.
+So this section is a bit obsolete.